 We expect to operate in a manner that will allow us to continue to qualify as a REIT for federal income tax purposes.
 However, the federal income tax laws governing REITs are extremely complex, and interpretations of the federal income tax laws governing qualification as a REIT are limited.
 Qualifying as a REIT requires us to meet various tests regarding the nature of our assets and our income, the ownership of our outstanding stock, and the amount of our distributions on an ongoing basis.
 While we intend to operate so that we will qualify as a REIT, given the highly complex nature of the rules governing REITs, the ongoing importance of factual determinations, including the tax treatment of certain investments we may make, and the possibility of future changes in our circumstances, no assurance can be given that we will so qualify for any particular year.
 If we fail to qualify as a REIT in any calendar year and we do not qualify for certain statutory relief provisions, we would be required to pay federal income tax on our taxable income.
 We might need to borrow money or sell assets to pay that tax even if the market conditions at that time are not favorable for these borrowings or sales.
 Our payment of income tax would decrease the amount of our income available for distribution to our stockholders.
-Furthermore, if we fail to maintain our qualification as a REIT and we do not qualify as a REIT was excused under federal tax laws, we would be disqualified from taxation as a REIT and we do not qualify as a REIT and we do not qualify for certain statutory relief provisions, we would be required to maintain our qualification as a REIT and we do not qualify for certain statutory relief provisions at that time are not favorable for these borrowings or sales.
-Our payment of income tax would decrease the amount of our income available for distribution to our stockholders.
-Furthermore, if we fail to maintain our qualification as a REIT and we do not qualify as a REIT was excused under federal tax laws, we would be disqua
+Furthermore, if we fail to maintain our qualification as a REIT and we do not qualify for certain statutory relief provisions, we no longer would be required to distribute substantially all of our REIT taxable income to our stockholders.
+Unless our failure to qualify as a REIT was excused under federal tax laws, we would be disqualified from taxation as a REIT for the four taxable years following the year during which qualification was lost.